1414C/cwl/README.md

 ```

 9. At this point, the method is functionally complete, but does not pass the result back to the caller in an organized manner.
-Calling the Stringer on the result is a handy way of veryifying the method is able to return what you are looking for, but is not what we should do long-term.
+Calling the Stringer on the result is a handy way of verifying the method is able to return what you are looking for, but is not what we should do long-term.
 Note that we do not provide the result in JSON format, but as a go struct-type with json tags.
 The runtime will marshal our return-type into JSON for consumption by the caller.
 For now, we will leave the return parameter as-is and focus on getting the new function into AWS Lambda so we can test it.

 ## Adding a new go function to AWS Lambda